influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

    - Select your local time zone or UTC.
    - Choose a time range for your data.
 4. Consider which notebook cells to add to your notebook.
 By default, each notebook includes **Metric Selector**, **Data Validation**, and **Visualization** cells.
-5. Click the **+** icon, and then add or more of the following cell types to your notebook:
+5. Click the **+** icon, and then add one or more of the following cell types to your notebook:

     - **Input cells**: to pull information into your notebook
     - **Transform cells**: to filter and apply changes to your data